GSA/fpki-guides/_profiles/22_all_piv_auth_2.md

 ## Optional Extensions

-**Use these optional extensions for all PIV, Derived PIV, and PIV-I Authentication certificates**:
+These are **Optional** extensions for PIV, Derived PIV, and PIV-I Authentication certificates.

 | **Optional<br>Extension**  | **Critical** | **Value** |
 | :-------- | :------ | :----- |
 | Subject Directory Attributes |    | This extension may be included to indicate the cardholder's country or countries of citizenship, as specified in RFC 5280.</sup><br>countryOfCitizenship {1.3.6.1.5.5.7.9.4}<br>ISO 3166<sup>[9](#9)</sup> specifies country codes. |
 | Issuer Alternative Name     |   |   |

-## Optional Extensions with Unique Values
+### Optional Extensions with Unique Values

 | **Optional<br>Extension**  | **Critical** | **PIV (14)** | **Derived PIV (15)**  |  **PIV-I (16)** |
 | :-------- | :------ | :----- | :-----  | :-----     |